missmatsuko/matsuko.ca/src/data/blog/remarkable-2-vs-supernote-a5x.md

 I experimented with using the reMarkable's Marker Plus to write on the Supernote A5X, and found that the writing experience felt a lot more paper-like.
 I think the ceramic nib moves more smoothly, so it feels more like writing on a digital tablet.

-Supernote has a few other pens available, but I think I'll try compatible third-party Electro-Magnetic Resonance (EMR) pens with quality nibs to use with the Supernote A5X for a more satisfying writing experience.
+Supernote has a few other pens available, but I think I'll try compatible third-party Electro-Magnetic Resonance (EMR) pens with quality nibs to use with the Supernote A5X for a more paper-like writing experience.

-### Cover
+#### Cover

 ![reMarkable 2 and Supernote A5X, with their covers closed.](./assets/remarkable-2-vs-supernote-a5x/closed.jpg)